momchiltues19/Classroom/os/README.md

 # 30.10
 ## In class
-### write.c & cat.c
+write.c & cat.c
 ## For homework
-program with read, write and open
+program with read, write and open hw is in moodle